Kentico/xperience-zapier-cli/README.md

 ### Triggers

 - __Catch Xperience Webhook__: Triggers when a POST request is sent from your Xperience Portal Engine/.NET Core application.
-Requires the [NuGet packages](#installing-the-packages-in-xperience) to be installed on the project.
+Requires the [custom module](#installing-the-custom-module) to be installed on the project.

 ### Actions